Shenzhen Bogang F.C.: Formation of players

 Most of the members of the Bogang football team are college students in the area, and many of them are studying at the Guangzhou Sport University to receive professional football training.
 The team also attracted a number of retired stars to join, such as the retired internationals Hu Zhijun, Yao Devie, Zhang Yuewen and so on.
-Although Bogang is only an amateur team, but its strength is comparable to a professional team.
+Although Bogang is only an amateur team, its strength is comparable to a professional team.

 Academies

-Bogang has a set of effective football training system, with football teams of all ages from children, teenagers, youth to adulthood, seniors and other groups, and also the women's team.
-Some members from the youth academy including Lin Jianwei, Chen Bofeng were chosen into the Chinese Junior Football Team.
+Bogang has a set of effective football training systems, with football teams of all ages from children, teenagers, youth to adulthood, seniors and other groups, and also the women's team.
+Some members from the youth academy including Lin Jianwei and Chen Bofeng were chosen for the Chinese Junior Football Team.